pasiol/merge_koskidata2primusdata/README.md

 ### Duplicates

-If same student are duplicate on the Koski data, getting following error on merging.
-Same study right references multiple times to the same Primus student id.
-Data is somehow corrupted.
+If same Primus student ids were duplicate on the Koski data, getting the following error on merging.
+Different KOSKI study rights reference multiple times to the same Primus student id.
+The KOSKI data is somehow corrupted.
 Validation is the default option.

         CRITICAL - Merging KOSKI data and Primus data failed. error: Merge keys are not unique in left dataset; not a one-to-one merge
         INFO - Duplicated identifiers on Koski report: [NNNNNN, NNNNNN, NNNNNN]

-If same student is more than one time on the primusquery generated file, getting following error.
+If the same student is more than one time on the primusquery generated file, getting the following error.

         CRITICAL - Merging KOSKI data and Primus data failed. error: Merge keys are not unique in right dataset; not a one-to-one merge
         INFO - Duplicated identifiers on Primus report: [NNNNNN, NNNNNN, NNNNNN]

-If you want do merging despite of the duplicates, option -v can disable validation.
+If you want to do merging despite the duplicates, option -v can disable validation.

         merge_student_years 2020-03-02 output pq\opphenk_data.csv -v False